 Traveling around Mexico trying to figure out where I wanted to settle, made me realize that there is SO much more to learn and explore in this beautiful country.
 So I promised myself that once I settled in a bit in SMA, I would take some weekend jaunts to other cities and towns.
-I am not visiting any of these cities/towns with the intent to move any time soon, but I figure it can’t hurt to have other places on my radar in Mexico in case at some point I decide to move on from SMA.
+I am not visiting any of these cities/towns with the intent to move any time soon, but I figure it can’t hurt to have other places on my radar in Mexico in the case at some point I decide to move on from SMA.

 As I check out new places I will continue to share them with you and I will share whether I think they are suitable places for relocation versus vacation.
-I will continue to apply my evaluation factors and I will also share a summary of what I loved, what I didn’t love AND I will also share a short list of cool things to do and see and cool places to eat.
+I will continue to apply my evaluation factors and I will also share a summary of what I loved, and what I didn’t love AND I will also share a shortlist of cool things to do and see and cool places to eat.

 Here is a reminder of my evaluation factors as they are still pretty applicable:

 - Short distance to the nearest International Airport; and direct flight to Washington, DC area or South Florida airport in the US available.